DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 ### What Actually IS the Question Interactable?

 #### Purpose: Create Tome w/ Loadout
 Narratively, the reason this "question interactable" was originally created was to quickly equip underskilled mages with a loadout of spells and abilities.
-If we were to draw real-world parallels,
+If we were to draw real-world parallels, it's similar to how the invention of guns vastly improved the effectiveness of soldiers with little training.

+It should be noted that this question interactable is giving out a physical object in the tome.
+This tome contains the spells and abilities that the test-taker has earned through their answers to the questions.